furkanYldr/EspCon/README.md

 ## Features

-An open-source platform for casual and retro games powered by ESP32-S3.
-The project’s goal is to offer a one-handed gaming experience with fast, short gameplay sessions.
-It's designed for moments like waiting in line while sipping your coffee—play with one hand, then tuck it in your pocket.
-The device features a 1.9-inch screen, a 4-way directional pad, 3 function buttons, and a scroll wheel.
-When the device is held sideways, the scroll wheel acts like a trigger button, allowing you to navigate between menus and enhance the gaming experience through related game mechanics (you can check ColorCode for an example).
+An open-source platform for casual and retro games powered by the ESP32-S3.
+The project’s goal is to create a device that offers a fast, short, and enjoyable gaming experience, perfect for one-handed use.
+Ideal for playing during commutes, while waiting in line, or sipping coffee.
+The device includes a 1.9-inch screen, 4-directional buttons, 3 function buttons, and a scroll that acts as a trigger when held sideways, allowing easy navigation between menus and enhancing the gaming experience (for example, in the ColorCode game).

-The platform includes faithful re-creations of retro games.
-No game engine is used; games are developed purely in C++ with an additional graphics library (in the future, I plan to create a game engine where simple coding and mechanics can be used to manage scenes and develop games; feel free to reach out if you want to participate or help).
+This platform focuses on re-creations of retro games, made without any game engine—just C++ and an additional graphics library.
+In the future, I plan to create a game engine where scene management can be done with simple code, using the mechanics collected from these games.
+If you're interested in contributing or collaborating, feel free to reach out!

 ## Setup